Joseph Gluckstein Links: Canaletto

-Venice for pleasure
+Venice for Pleasure

 In reply to his friends constantly asked for advice prior to visiting Venice, Links would write letters describing what to see and do.
 One such friend intending to visit the city was the publisher Max Reinhardt, of The Bodley Head, to whom Links provided advice in such a letter.
 Reinhardt's client Charles Chaplin and his wife also found the advice of benefit, which engaged Reinhardt to ask Links to write a book on the subject.

-The result was Venice for Pleasure which upon its publication in 1966 received favourable reviews, with Bernard Levin in The Times stating, "Not only the best guide-book to that city ever written, but the best guide-book to any city ever written."
+The result was Venice for Pleasure which received favourable reviews.
+In 1977 in The Times Bernard Levin called it "not only the best guide-book to that city ever written, but the best guide-book to any city ever written."